- The Barbary Lion, Cape Lion, Eurasian Cave Lion, and American Cave Lion are all extinct lions.

 The majestic lion is a true symbol of power and strength.
 With its glorious mane, predatory prowl, and fearsome roar, it seems only fitting to discover that there is only one species of the lion: the Panthera leo.

 There are, however, several subspecies, each with a distinct look and other identifying characteristics.
 The lion is undoubtedly at the top of the food chain.
 Within the ecology, it is a challenging foe to defeat thanks to its imposing size, power, and bite force.

 Despite this, many are still in danger of extinction or have already completely vanished.
 So, what lion species have gone extinct?

-The extinction of big cats, such as lions, is one of the greatest threats to life on Earth.
-Despite being hailed as the kings of the jungle, the lions’ reign may be coming to an end.
+The extinction of big cats, such as lions, is one of many devastating examples of the fragility of life on Earth.
+Despite being hailed as the kings of the jungle, the lions’ reign may be coming to an end if trends continue.
 Thirty thousand years ago, various species of lions hunted prey on four different continents.

 In this article, you will discover the four extinct lion species and other interesting facts.